CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 #### Integrating Spot Submissions

 www.cookcountyil.gov works out well.
-But do we need to go that far? no.
+But do we need to go too far as extending to our efforts out to a separetely localized translation.
 So here are cost effective *spot submissions" :

 Catch the glaringly wrong machine translations, and submit _those_ to Google as one would a sitemap.